Wiltshire Police: 20th century

-Salisbury continued to have a separate police force, Salisbury City Police, to the rest of Wiltshire until World War II, when the two were merged.
+Salisbury continued to have a separate police force, Salisbury City Police, from the rest of Wiltshire until World War II, when the two were merged.
 The merger took effect on 1 April 1943 and was initially a temporary measure, but became permanent after the war ended.

 On 6 July 1961, Sir Charles Carter Chitham, a retired policeman of the former British India, laid the foundation stone of the new Wiltshire Police county headquarters at Devizes.

 Twice in the 1980s, Wiltshire Police officers had to cover for the prison officers of Erlestoke Prison when they went on strike.
 In 1985, the force was involved in the Battle of the Beanfield, which prevented a convoy of new age travellers, known as the Peace Convoy, from establishing the fourteenth Stonehenge free festival at Stonehenge.
 The incident led to accusations of a police riot.
-The police also had to deal with the Greenham Common Women's Peace Camp who were protesting against nuclear weapons being kept in Greenham Common, Berkshire.
-Most significantly the 1980s saw the introduction of the Police National Computer, Command and Control systems and the HOLMES investigation system.
+Most significantly the 1980s saw the introduction of the Police National Computer, command and control systems and the HOLMES investigation system.
 Also a national probationary training programme was introduced in all forces for new recruits.